Royal Canadian Yacht Club: 1967 to present

 In the late 1970s, a group of members engaged designer Mark Ellis and builder George Hinterhoeller to make six 30-foot (9.1 metres) cruising yachts that could comfortably be sailed by one person.
-The Nonsuch series (named for Henry Hudson’s vessel) had the beamy looks of a traditional U.S. East Coast cat-boat, the underbody of a modern cruising yacht, much sail and the accommodations of a much larger yacht.
+The Nonsuch series (named for Henry Hudson's vessel) had the beamy looks of a traditional U.S. East Coast cat-boat, the underbody of a modern cruising yacht, much sail and the accommodations of a much larger yacht.
 Eventually, nearly a thousand were built, from 22 to 36 feet (6.8 to 10.9 metres).

-In the first half of the 1980s, the club’s International 14 fleet championed the development of a series of designs by member Jay Cross.
+During the first half of the 1980s, the club's International 14 fleet championed the development of a series of designs by member Jay Cross.
 Powerful and readily planed, Cross designs dominated the North American 14 fleet.